ndd21/PHYS281/docs/gravity.md

 error is of order $N_\text{steps} \Delta t^2$ for $N_\text{steps}$
 time steps, but the total timespan is $T=N_\text{steps} \Delta t$, and hence the cumulative error for fixed $T$ is $\propto T \Delta t$).
-In the following paragraphs other algorithms are introduced.
-The errors in these algorithms are not discussed here, but an investigation of the errors could form a part of your project.
+In the following paragraphs other algorithms are very briefly introduced. *The errors in these algorithms are not discussed here, but an investigation of the errors could form a part of your project.*

 As well as not being very accurate, for oscillatory systems the Euler method can be unstable.
 An alternative method called the